Purchases made through links earn us a small commission, at no extra cost to you.

 Our Visit to Schönbrunn Palace

-We decided to purchase the Classic Pass which included the “Grand Tour” of the palace.
+We decided to purchase the Classic Pass which included the “Grand Tour” of Schönbrunn Palace.
 We wandered through 40 authentically furnished rooms, including the state rooms and private apartments of Franz Joseph and his wife Elizabeth, or Sisi as she was commonly called.

-As we expected, many of the rooms were luxurious, but some were surprisingly modest.
+As we expected, many of the rooms were luxurious, but some were surprisingly unassuming.
 The audio guide said that Franz Joseph liked to live more modestly than other royals.

 As we were walking around Schönbrunn Palace, we couldn’t help but compare it to the Palace of Versailles.
 Mike kept calling it a “mini Versailles” but didn’t seem as impressed with it as he was Versailles.

 I thought the palace was nice, but noticeably less extravagant than Versailles.
 It’s actually strange I thought that because the most interesting room for me was called the “Millions Room”.
 The entire room was covered with rare Palisander wood panelling, decorated with 60 Rococo cartouches.
 The cartouches framed Indo-Persian miniatures, showing scenes from the life of Mongol rulers in India.
 It was quite unique!

 While our visit was pleasant, and the interior was beautiful, the palace didn’t leave too much of a lasting impression.
-Maybe it’s because we’d already visited some palaces on this trip.
-Or maybe it’s because I wasn’t allowed to take pictures, which always disappoints me, and sometimes even makes me a bit grumpy.
+Maybe it’s because we’d already visited some palaces on this trip to Europe.
+Or maybe it’s because I wasn’t allowed to take pictures, which always disappoints me and sometimes even makes me a bit grumpy.

 After our tour of the palace we went to explore the Schönbrunn gardens.
 Gardens are always my favourite part of palaces!